Lemon Cream Cheese Pound Cake

 1 tsp. pure vanilla extract

-3 tbsp. lemon juice
+3 tbsp. lime juice

-2 tsp. very finely grated lemon zest
+2 tsp. very finely grated lime zest

 For the Glaze: